nghiant3223/handbook/dev/kafka/concept.md

   - ACK = 1: Producer will wait for leader acknowledgement (limited data loss)
   - ACK = all: Producer will wait for leader + follower acknowledgement (no data loss)
 - Messages can be sent by producers in batch
+- By default, producers distribute messages evenly to topic's partitions

 ### Message key